Jayavishal9894/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

-# Exp_MG No: 01 - Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools
+# Exp_ No: 01 - Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools

 ## Aim
 The aim is to create and simulate a CMOS inverter circuit with Cadence EDA tools, assess its key electrical properties, and explore foundational CMOS principles, including the design workflow and simulation approaches.